Spanish flu: Third wave of 1919

-Influenza entered Australia for the first time in January 1919 after a strict maritime quarantine had shielded the country through the latter part of 1918.
+Influenza entered Australia for the first time in January 1919 after a strict maritime quarantine had shielded the country through 1918.
 It assumed epidemic proportions first in Melbourne, peaking in mid-February.
-The flu soon appeared in neighboring New South Wales and South Australia and then spread across the country throughout the year.
+The flu soon appeared in neighboring New South Wales and South Australia.
 New South Wales experienced its first wave of infection between mid-March and late May, while a second, more severe wave occurred in Victoria between April and June.

-Land quarantine measures hindered the spread of the disease, resulting in varied experiences of exposures and outbreaks among the various states.
+Land quarantine measures hindered the spread of the disease.
 Queensland was not infected until late April; Western Australia avoided the disease until early June, and Tasmania remained free from it until mid-August.
 Out of the six states, Victoria and New South Wales experienced generally more extensive epidemics.
 Each experienced another significant wave of illness over the winter.
 The second epidemic in New South Wales was more severe than the first, while Victoria saw a third wave that was somewhat less extensive than its second, more akin to its first.

 The disease also reached other parts of the world for the first time in 1919, such as Madagascar, which saw its first cases in April; the outbreak had spread to practically all sections of the island by June.
 In other parts, influenza recurred in the form of a true "third wave".
 Hong Kong experienced another outbreak in June, as did South Africa during its fall and winter months in the Southern Hemisphere.
-New Zealand also experienced some cases in May.
+New Zealand experienced some cases in May.

 Parts of South America experienced a resurgence of pandemic activity throughout 1919.
 A third wave hit Brazil between January and June.
-Between July 1919 and February 1920, Chile, which had been affected for the first time just in October 1918, experienced a severe second wave, with mortality peaking in August 1919.
+Between July 1919 and February 1920, Chile, which had been affected for the first time in October 1918, experienced a severe second wave, with mortality peaking in August 1919.
 Montevideo similarly experienced a second outbreak between July and September.

 The third wave particularly affected Spain, Serbia, Mexico and Great Britain, resulting in hundreds of thousands of deaths.
-It was in general less severe than the second wave but still much more deadly than the initial first wave.